baldersd/CryptoMining/Miner Scripts/readme.md

 <h1>Useful scripts for manipulating miner program</h1>
 <pre>Please note this was designed for use with EWBF miner but should be pretty easy to adapt for other miners like Claymore</pre>
 <h2>Health check scripts</h2>
+<p>Tip!
+These scripts make use of the SYSLOG service so you could put in some additional monitoring on /var/log/syslog</p>
 <ul>
 <li><strong>healthcheck.sh</strong> -- this reads the tail of the EWBF Miner log -- looks for the common fault codes and terminates the tmux session on finding a fault**</li>
 <li><strong>ipmailme.sh</strong> -- uses POSTFIX to send an email message when PUBLIC IP changes (Uses a CURL request to obtain current IP and compares with the previous one which is stored in a file locally)</li>